Sakion-Team/Re-Kernel/Integrate/README.md

-# Integrate Re:Kernel for non GKI or GKI1.0 kernels
+# Integrate Re:Kernel for non GKI or QGKI kernels
 For users with kernel versions less than or equal to 5.4, we provide a method for users to insert Re:Kernel code into their device's kernel to support Re:Kernel.
 However, you should be able to build a bootable kernel from your kernel source code.
 If the kernel is not open source, this is almost impossible.

 If you have made the above preparations, you can integrate Re:Kernel into your kernel as follows